HDR/Xbox-360-USB-C-Mod/readme.md

 2: Desolder the 5 pin header on the 360 controllers

-3: solder the other side of the 5 pins on the pcb to the board
+3: solder the other side of the 5 pins on the pcb to the board (You might have to bend the pins slightly to line up the port)

 4: install the 3d printed bracket